-- 6.3.5 With reference to paragraphs 5.2.1 to 5.2.40 and to the range of sales prices contained in table 5.8 we have provided at table 6.4 a summary of the average sale price (GDV) that has been adopted for each of the allocations that have been tested.
-The table also includes details of the sales rate that has been assumed.
+- 6.3.5 With reference to paragraphs 5.2.1 to 5.2.40 and to the range of sales prices contained in table 5.8, we have provided at table 6.5 a summary of the average sale price (GDV) that has been adopted for each allocation tested.
+The table also includes details of the assumed sales rate.
 Further explanation is contained in Appendix 8.
-In the absence of direct evidence of new build values in some cases then it has been necessary to use our judgement using the limited sales evidence that is available.
-The sales prices that have been adopted therefore represent our assessment of a realistic position based on the available evidence. - 6.3.6 We have assumed that bungalows will sell for a price reflecting an uplift of 15% to the average values in table 6.4.
+In the absence of direct evidence of new build values in some areas, it has been necessary to use our judgement using the limited sales evidence that is available.
+The sales prices that have been adopted therefore represent our assessment of a realistic position based on the available evidence. - 6.3.6 We have assumed that bungalows will sell for a price reflecting an uplift of 15% to the average values in table 6.5.